 Preliminary findings indicate that the Pragati intervention effectively increased fertility awareness and established an enabling environment for family planning use.

 IRH has collaborated with Gaming Revolution for Inspiring Development (GRID) to turn three of the Pragati games into mobile games in Nepal.
-These apps will integrate menstrual health management (MHM) and fertility awareness information onto free mobile phone game platforms.
+These apps integrate menstrual health management (MHM) and fertility awareness information onto free mobile phone game platforms.

 The inability to have open discussion about menstruation reinforces myths and harmful traditions in Nepal.
 It also limits men and women’s understanding about their own reproductive health.